Television in New Zealand: History

 Initially, the hours of transmission were from 5pm until close at about 10pm, later extending, in 1966, to 2pm opening.
 A test pattern was transmitted from 9am to allow for adjustment of TV sets in homes by technicians.

 The four stations were networked in 1969.
 The network was mostly complete in time for the Apollo 11 mission in July 1969, with gaps filled by strategically-placed outside broadcasting vans to allow the film of the landing to be broadcast live across the country.
 The NZBC's first live network news bulletin was read by Dougal Stevenson on 3 November 1969.
 The Warkworth satellite station opened in 1971, providing the first real-time television link between New Zealand and the rest of the world.

 The NZBC had asked the Government for the approval of a second TV channel as early as 1964, but this was rejected as the Government considered increasing coverage of the existing TV service to be of greater priority.
 By 1971, however, two proposals for a second channel were under consideration: that of the NZBC for a non-commercial service; and a separate commercial channel to be operated by an Independent Television Corporation, headed by Gordon Dryden.

 Although the Broadcasting Authority had favoured the Independent Television Corporation bid, the incoming Labour government favoured the NZBC's application and awarded it the licence without any formal hearings beforehand.
 (Eventually, Independent Television was awarded NZ$50,000 in compensation.)

 On Wednesday 31 October 1973, colour television using the Phase Alternating Line (PAL) system was introduced, in readiness for the 1974 British Commonwealth Games, which were to be held in Christchurch in January and February 1974.
-In February 1975, black-and-white televisions sets cost on average $350 (equivalent to $3,900 in December 2021) while colour television sets cost on average $840 (equivalent to $9,400 in December 2021).
+In February 1975, black-and-white televisions sets cost on average $350 while colour television sets cost on average $840.